Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Results for specific priors

-The fact that the coefficients of $\gamma_{\theta_0, f_0}$ with respect to the sine basis functions $e_k$ are decreasing exponentially fast implies that the function is very smooth in various senses.
-It is for instance infinitely often continuously differentiable.
-As a result $\gamma_{\theta_0, f_0}$ belongs to the RKHS of many Gaussian process priors that are natural choices for $\pi_f$ in the present setting.

-\begin{ex}[Series prior] Since the operator $K_\theta$ diagonalizes on the sine basis $e_k$, it is natural to consider a prior on $f$ with a covariance that diagonalizes on this basis as well.
+\begin{ex}[Series prior] Since the solution operator of the heat equation \eqref{eq: k} diagonalizes on the sine basis, and the convolution operator \eqref{eq: kconv} diagonalizes on the complex exponential basis, it is natural to consider priors on $f$ with covariances that diagonalize on those bases as well.
 In this example we therefore consider the prior $\pi_f$ defined as the distribution of the random series